-Current economic conditions, including supply chain disruptions and logistical challenges, as well as the military conflict between Russia and Ukraine, have increased our costs, and have impacted and may in the future impact our ability to obtain materials needed to manufacture our products, to deliver those products to our customers, and otherwise adversely impact our financial condition and results of operations.
+Current economic conditions, including supply chain disruptions and logistical challenges, as well as the military conflict between Russia and Ukraine, have increased our costs, and have impacted, and may in the future impact, our ability to obtain materials needed to manufacture our products, to deliver those products to our customers, and otherwise adversely impact our financial condition and results of operations.

 Current economic conditions have had, and we believe will continue to have, an adverse impact on our manufacturing capacity, supply chain and distribution systems.
 We have experienced, and continue to experience, difficulties in obtaining materials used to build our products and these difficulties have impacted our ability to deliver finished products to our customers.
-We believe that it will continue to be difficult to obtain certain materials throughout fiscal year 2022.
+We believe that it will continue to be difficult to obtain certain materials throughout fiscal year 2023.
 We have used more of our inventory on hand than we have used historically and are purchasing materials that are critical to our processes, often at higher costs.
 Shortages of materials, particularly micro-controller chips and associated electronic components, have caused and may continue to cause, delays in manufacturing products for our customers.
 In some cases, raw material shortages and delivery delays from our suppliers are communicated to us with very little advanced warning, which has caused operational and customer order fulfillment challenges.
-During fiscal year 2021, inventory levels decreased due to our strong growth and, despite a concerted effort, it has continued to be difficult to replenish that inventory.
-While we are dedicating significant resources to manage, mitigate, and resolve these issues, we currently expect supply chain challenges to continue to impact our ability to deliver products to our customers over the next several quarters.
+During fiscal year 2022, inventory levels increased due to uneven component flow, impacting our ability to finish products and resulting in a higher inventory count.
 If our actions to mitigate such challenges are not successful, material shortages could cause us to temporarily stop production of certain products.
 Production delays have had and could continue to have a material adverse effect on our business and results of operations.
 For example, if we are unable to deliver products to our customers without unreasonable delay, those customers may seek alternative suppliers or decide to in-source certain products.
+Further, our competitors with greater financial resources may be better able to restructure their manufacturing and supply chains in response to geopolitical and economic trends and thereby have a competitive advantage over us.

 In addition to material shortages, supply chain logistics have become more challenging, could remain challenging, and result in higher costs and efforts.
 Our ability to move unfinished goods and finished products around the world has been impacted by the decreased availability of global transportation networks.
 We have been subject to price increases on both the components used to make our products, and for moving unfinished goods and finished products across the globe.
 Increased freight charges and shipping delays have also become more common during the pandemic and are expected to continue into the foreseeable future.
 If we are not able to mitigate these price increases and/or raise prices for our products, our operations, cash flow, and financial position could be adversely impacted.
-In addition, regulatory approvals for certain of our products may continue to be delayed due to COVID-19 related closures.
 See Management's Discussion and Analysis of Financial Condition and Results of Operations for more information regarding the risks related to supply chain disruptions and logistical challenges on our business.